G-Node/python-odml/doc/tutorial.rst

 The properties
 --------------
-Attributes":"
+Property attributes:
-	- 'name':
+	- 'name' (obligatory):
 		The name of the property.
 Usually the name already describes what kind of values can be found in this property.
-	- 'definition':
-		The definition of this property.
-	- 'value':
+	- 'value' (obligatory):
 		The value (containing the metadata) of this property.
 A property can have multiple values.
-	- 'mapping':
+	- 'definition' (recommended):
-		The odML path within the same odML file (internal link) to another section to which all children of this section, if a conversion is requested, should be transferred to, as long as the children not themselves define a mapping.
+		The definition of this property.
-	- 'dependency':
+	- 'dependency' (optional):
 		A name of a propery within the same section, which this property depends on.
-	- 'dependency value':
+	- 'dependency value' (optional):
 		Restriction of the dependency of this property to the property specified in 'dependency' to the very value given in this field.
+	- 'mapping' (optional):
+		The odML path within the same odML file (internal link) to another section to which all children of this section, if a conversion is requested, should be transferred to, as long as the children not themselves define a mapping.

 The values
 ----------
-Attributes":"
+Value attributes:
-	- 'value'/'data':
+	- 'value'/'data' (obligatory):
 		The actual metadata value.
+	- 'dtype' (recommended):
+		The data-type of the given metadata value.
-	- 'uncertainty':
+	- 'uncertainty' (recommended):
 		Specifies the uncertainty of the given metadata value.
-	- 'unit':
+	- 'unit' (recommended):
 		The unit of the given metadata value.
-	- 'dtype':
-		The data-type of the given metadata value.
-	- 'definition':
+	- 'definition' (recommended):
 		The definition of the given metadata value.
-	- 'reference':
+	- 'reference' (optional):
 		The ?
-	- 'filename':
+	- 'filename' (optional):
 		The ?
-	- 'encoder':
+	- 'encoder' (optional):
 		Name of the applied encoder used to encode a binary value into ascii.
-	- 'checksum':
+	- 'checksum' (optional):
 		Checksum and name of the algorithm that calculated the checksum of a given value (algorithm$checksum format)

 Generating an odML-file